Correction: Novel antibodies detect additional α-synuclein pathology in synucleinopathies: potential development for immunotherapy

 Ikeda S, Saito S, Hosoki S, Tonomura S, Yamamoto Y, Ikenouchi H, Ishiyama H, Tanaka T, Hattori Y, Friedland RP, Carare RO, Kuriyama N, Yakushiji Y, Hara H, Koga M, Toyoda K, Nomura R, Takegami M, Nakano K and Ihara M

 Cerebral microbleeds (CMBs) influence long-term prognoses of stroke patients.
-Streptococcus mutans, a major cariogenic bacterium that expresses the collagen-binding protein Cnm, induces cerebrovascular inflammation, impairing blood brain barrier integrity and causing cerebral bleeding.
+Streptococcus mutans expressing the collagen-binding protein Cnm induces cerebrovascular inflammation, impairing blood brain barrier integrity and causing cerebral bleeding.
 Here, we examine the association of Cnm-positive S. mutans with CMBs.

 The impairment of intramural periarterial drainage in brain after subarachnoid hemorrhage